AmateurECE/redfish-codegen/README.md

 # Building

-Currently, the `build.rs` script for the redfish-codegen project invokes `make(1)` with the makefile script in the root of the repository.
+Currently, the `build.rs` script for the redfish-models project invokes `make(1)` with the makefile script in the root of the repository.
 This script depends on the following utilities to be available in $PATH: